johno/clrs/README.md

 # Clrs

-Easily include the <http://www.clrs.cc> variables in your Rails apps.
+Easily include the <http://www.clrs.cc> palette as scss variables in your Rails apps.

 ## Installation